 Estimating precisely the extent of new job creation linked to the ecological transition is complex, as it depends on many factors such as the evolution of environmental policies, technological advances, the specific needs of industrial sectors, etc. However, it is certain that the ecological transition is generating new professional opportunities, leading to significant changes in many fields and whole areas of expertise that are booming.

-What is a "skill sustainable"?
+What is a "green skill"?

-In the context of the ecological transition, a skill sustainable can be defined as a skill or know-how that allows to address environmental, social and economic sustainability issues.
+In the context of the ecological transition, a green sustainable can be defined as a skill or know-how that allows to address environmental, social and economic sustainability issues.
 A skill sustainable can encompass specific knowledge related to environmental issues, technical skills to use clean technologies, skills in resource management or environmental impact assessment, and interpersonal skills to collaborate effectively in multidisciplinary teams focused on sustainability.

 The following is a non-exhaustive list of jobs emerging or developing qualifications that address these issues: